 - Carson Harbor Village, Ltd. v.
 City of Carson, 2nd Appellate District Case No. B211777 (March 30, 2010).

 - Carson Harbor Village, Ltd. v.
-City of Carson Mobilehome Park Rental Review Board, LASC Case No. BS077148, Court of Appeal Case No. B180317, Supreme Court of California;
+City of Carson Mobilehome Park Rental Review Board, LASC Case No. BS077148, Court of Appeal Case No. B180317, Supreme Court of California Case No. S139068).

 - Carson Harbor Village, Ltd. v.
-City of Carson Mobilehome Park Rental Review Board, LASC Case No. BS077364, Court of Appeal Case No. B170146;
+City of Carson Mobilehome Park Rental Review Board, LASC Case No. BS077364, Court of Appeal Case No. B170146.

 - Carson Harbor Village, Ltd. v.
-City of Carson Mobilehome Park Rental Review Board, LASC Case No. BS085137, Court of Appeal Case No. B181771;
+City of Carson Mobilehome Park Rental Review Board, LASC Case No. BS085137, Court of Appeal Case No. B181771.

 - Carson Gardens, LLC v.
 City of Carson Mobilehome Park Rental Review Board, LASC Case No. BS072845, Court of Appeal Case No. B180308.